Raphael40/Java-Course/05_project/03_Main-class.md

 }
 ```

-Depending what we want to do you we could either throw an error with your our message:
+Depending what we want to do you we could either use to the catch block to throw an error with your our message:

 ```
 import java.util.InputMismatchException;

 ...
+try {
+    ...

-catch (Exception e) {
+} catch (Exception e) {
     throw new InputMismatchException("Invalid input.
 Please enter the correct data types.");
 }
 ```